hugomd/blog/content/post/now-review-app-post.md

 This tutorial assumes that you’ve got a Zeit account, and have some familiarity with [GitLab Review Apps](https://about.gitlab.com/2016/11/22/introducing-review-apps/), [GitLab CI](https://about.gitlab.com/gitlab-ci/), and that you have a [GitLab Runner](https://docs.gitlab.com/runner/) setup and ready to go.

 ## Setting up your Project
-To get started, let’s create a new GitLab project, `now-review-app`.
+To get started, let’s create a new GitLab project called `now-review-app`.
 ![](DraggedImage.png)

 Next, clone the repository: